Seasonal Allergies and Complementary Health Approaches: What the Science Says

 - A 2015 systematic review and meta-analysis of 23 studies involving a total of 1,919 patients concluded that probiotics may be beneficial in improving symptoms and quality of life in patients with allergic rhinitis; however, current available evidence is limited due to study heterogeneity and variable outcome measures.

 - A 2013 randomized controlled trial of 60 patients with allergic rhinitis examined the effects of probiotic consumption (Lactobacillus casei Shirota) on clinical and immunological parameters of seasonal allergic rhinitis in an out-of-season single nasal allergen challenge.
-Results of the study showed that daily oral supplementation with Lactobacillus casei Shirota modified some parameters of allergic inflammation at the nasal mucosa but there were no significant changes of clinical symptoms of seasonal allergic rhinitis.
+Results of the study showed that daily oral supplementation with L. casei Shirota modified some parameters of allergic inflammation at the nasal mucosa but there were no significant changes of clinical symptoms of seasonal allergic rhinitis.

 - In healthy people, probiotics usually have only minor side effects, if any.
 However, in people with underlying health problems, serious complications such as infections have occasionally been reported.